Winter Tips: Stay warm while being energy efficient

 - Put it in reverse

 Did you know many ceiling fans often have a reverse mode?
 Using ceiling fans at a low speed in the clockwise direction produces a gentle updraft, which forces warm air near the ceiling down into the space below where you want it.
+Perfect for circulating warm air in a chilly classroom.

 - Bundle up